China halts climate, military ties over Pelosi Taiwan visit

 Both ministers were attending a meeting of the Association of Southeast Asian Nations in Cambodia.

-China has promoted the overseas support it has received for its response to Pelosi’s visit, mainly from fellow authoritarian states such as Russia and North Korea.
+China has promoted the overseas support it has received for its response to Pelosi’s visit, mainly from fellow authoritarian states such as Russia, Syria and North Korea.

 China had earlier summoned U.S. Ambassador Nicholas Burns to protest Pelosi's visit.
 The speaker left Taiwan on Wednesday after meeting with President Tsai Ing-wen and holding other public events.
 She traveled on to South Korea and then Japan.
 Both countries host U.S. military bases and could be drawn into a conflict involving Taiwan.

-The Chinese exercises involve troops from the navy, air force, rocket force, strategic support force and logistic support force, according to the official Xinhua News Agency.
+The Chinese exercises involve troops from the navy, air force, rocket force, strategic support force and logistic support force, according to Xinhua.

-They are believed to be the largest held near Taiwan in geographical terms, with Beijing announcing six exercise zones surrounding the island.
+They are believed to be the largest held near Taiwan in geographical terms and the closest in proximity — within 20 kilometers (12 miles) of the island.

 U.S. Secretary of State Antony Blinken on Friday called the drills a "significant escalation" and said he has urged Beijing to back down.